Reliability (the gun’s ability to function correctly 100% of the time) is the #1 criteria in selecting a defensive firearm.

-But even a “lifetime warranty” won’t do you any good if you are dead.
-And there’s a pretty good chance the gun store salesman is making a better commission on some guns.
-How much has your friend trained with that gun?
+- There’s a pretty good chance the gun store salesman is making a better commission on some guns.

 - Ammunition malfunction.
-There are cases in which the bullet itself doesn’t fire, be it because of a bad primer or that it wasn’t manufactured specifically for the firearm.
+There are cases in which the bullet itself doesn’t fire, be it because of a bad primer or that it wasn’t manufactured correctly.